wyona/lenya/unicms/trunk/unitemplate-patches/cwstemplate/README.txt

 How to install the specific templating for the uzh publication:

+1) (in UNICMS_SRC_DIR/tools/clone/)
-1) clone the uzh publication INTO /path/to/lenya-src/build/lenya/webapp/lenya/pubs (this is where your uzh templates will be installed)
+   clone the uzh publication INTO /path/to/lenya-src/build/lenya/webapp/lenya/pubs
+     (this is where your uzh templates will be installed)

-(in the current directory)

-2) ant install
-3) make sure that you have execute permission on "clear-dummy-ns.sh"
+# clone script in preparation - make sure that you have execute permission on it

+2) (in the current directory)
-4) ant clearns
+   ant install

+3) (in LENYA_SRC_DIR)
-5) install lenya (including unicms)
+   install lenya (including unicms)